 Another contender for the best headlamp for backpacking this year is the Black Diamond Spot.
 It is very bright with a max light output of 300 lumens.
 And it has a max beam distance of 80 meters.
 The Black Diamond Spot has an IP rating of IPX8, and the company boasts that it is waterproof.
 But in independent testing water got into the battery compartment when the headlamp was submerged.
 In runtime tests, the Spot ran at 200 lumens for well over 20 hours.
 It’s a little heavier than some of the other picks for the best headlamp for backpacking, weighing 3.1 ounces.
 The Black Diamond Spot also runs on three AAA batteries.

-The Spot headlamp costs from $ to $.
 In addition to being affordable and bright, it also gets outstanding ratings.
-Amazon customers rate it 4.5 out of 5 stars.
-Out of nearly 200 reviews, 73 percent of them gave the Spot 5 out of 5 stars.
 Most people love this headlamp.
 But one common complaint is that you can see yellow spots in the light beam.
-This lamp is plenty bright, but it doesn't produce the same light quality as the Petzl Actik Core.
+This lamp is plenty bright, but it doesn’t produce the same light quality as the Petzl Actik Core.

 Ledlenser MH10 Headlamp